 Scott holds a B.A. (summa cum laude, Phi Beta Kappa) and M.A. from the University of Rochester and an M.Phil from Columbia University.
 Scott became the Head of School for Trevor Day School in July 2014.
 He began his career at the Harley School in Rochester, NY, where he taught history and psychology and served as Director of Admissions and Financial Aid.
 At Greens Farms Academy in Westport, he chaired the history department and served as Head of the Lower School and Assistant Head of School.

-Scott is currently a member of the Board of Trustees at the Independent School Admission Association of Greater New York and the Guild of Independent Schools of New York City.
+Scott is currently the President of the Guild of Independent Schools of New York City and a member of the Board of Trustees at the Independent School Admission Association of Greater New York.
 He previously completed a three-year term as Board President of the Association of Independent Schools of New England (AISNE), where he served as a trustee for eight years.

 His writing on the subject of education includes Meet Children Where They Are, Helicopters, Homework and Happiness: Parents, Children and School, Putting Everything in Perspective, Rigor and the Pursuit of Happiness, and Coeducation at Trevor.
 Scott also speaks on many topics, including inquiry-based learning, building cooperative educational communities, the changing landscape of community colleges in the U.S, and the balance between rigor and happiness in K–12 education.